yiguo-17/the-function-returns/README.md

 ### Setup

 1. Navigate to this directory in your terminal.
 2. Run `npm install` to install the testing library.
+(This is unnecessary if you have `jest` installed globally, but in case you don't...)
-3. Preferably in a full-screen terminal, run `npm test` to start testing.
+3. Preferably in a full-screen terminal, run `jest --watch-all` to start testing.

 ### Workflow

-You'll be working in **`main.test.js`** this time!, creating the variables needed with the values asked for, according to the specifications given in the tests.
+You'll be working in **`main.test.js`**, creating the variables needed with the values asked for, according to the specifications given in the tests.
 Check your terminal for feedback on which aspect of the problem you have yet to complete, and read the specifications' actual code implementation for extra help; it makes explicit exactly what outputs are expected given the test inputs.

+There are three parts to this exercise:

+1. Setting up global variables.
+2. Writing functions that take parameters and use them to modify the global variables.
+3. Writing functions that take parameters and return new values.

 ### Guidelines:

-* This time, **declare your variables using `let`**!
-* Please do **not** call the functions; just declare them!
+* Please do **not** call the non-returning functions; just declare them!
 You can call them to check for your own testing purposes, but then either delete or comment out the line.
+We'll be using our own functions soon enough!
+* You CAN call the returning functions, as they can be called as often as we want without changing any global variables.
+(P.S. they should not have to change any global variables!)

 ### Tasks